SouthernMethodistUniversity/dhri/sections/whycoding.md

   * "Why do so many book titles have commas in them?!"
 Face screaming in fear- A lament brought to you by someone who wrote titles into a CSV, didn't quote values, and now has regrets."-[ @quinnanya](https://twitter.com/quinnanya/status/1422238317878255642)

 # What does this all mean?
-Why are we telling you a ll this?
+Why are we telling you all this?

 * This is useful contextual information for you if you choose to go forward with learning programming.
 This is also set up for our Python session.